r-hoffmann/complex-systems-simulation/Readme.md

 # Complex System Simulations
 Code of Group 4 for the course complex system simulation at the UvA 2018-2019.

+## Requirements
+The code is developed for Python 3 and the additional packages which are needed can be install by running `pip install --user --requirement requirements.txt`.

 ## Default Simulation
 The configuration file should be of the following form:
 ```json